Income tool

 What this estimate includes

-This simplified calculator includes UK income tax, National Insurance, pension contributions, and optional student loan repayments.
-It is designed to give a practical estimate for planning and comparison.
+This simplified calculator includes UK income tax, National Insurance, pension contributions and optional student loan repayments.
+Actual payslips can vary depending on tax code, benefits, salary sacrifice, bonuses and payroll setup.

 Monthly take-home